Built for STR hosts pursuing the §469 exception — not general bookkeeping

 When should I start tracking my hours?

 As early in the tax year as possible.
-Records built up throughout the year are far more defensible than records reconstructed at tax time.
+Records built up throughout the year are contemporaneous and organized; records reconstructed at tax time are neither.
 The best time to log an activity is the same day it happens.

 What records does the IRS want for material participation?